Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

 The random parameter sampler was chosen based on its conservative usage to computing resources.
 The early stopping policy chosen was the Bandit policy to ensure that the experiments run within specific threshold.

 Explain BanditPolicy(evaluation_interval=2,slack_factor=0.1)
+`slack_factor` is the ratio used to calculate the allowed distance from the best performing experiment run and the `evaluation_interval` is the frequency for applying the policy.
+For this experiment, the slack allowed for preceeding models was selected to be within 10% of the best model.
+The interval of the policy was set to reevaluating after 2 models.
+Both these choices were selected with resource optimization as a primary goal of the experiment.

 Explain RandomParameterSampling({'--C':uniform(0,1),'--max_iter':choice(range(1,1000))})

 ### HyperDrive Settings